MSU Texas reports three new COVID-19 cases

-WICHITA FALLS, Texas (TNN) - Midwestern State University reports one new student and two new staff members have tested positive for COVID-19.
+WICHITA FALLS, Texas (TNN) - Midwestern State University reports three new students have tested positive for COVID-19.

-The report, which was updated Thursday just after 3:30 p.m., says the patients are made up of 11 faculty/staff members and 40 students.
-There are currently 10 active student cases and 2 active staff cases.
+The report, which was updated Wednesday at 4:08 p.m., says the patients are made up of 13 faculty/staff members and 47 students.
+There are currently 12 active student cases and 4 active staff cases.

 MSU Texas coverage: